jsubercaze/wsrm/README.md

 ### Finding bugs

-If you happen to modify the (crappy) source code, use the FindBugsOptim to generate random matrices and test the validity of the decomposition.
+If you happen to modify the source code, use the FindBugsOptim to generate random matrices and test the validity of the decomposition.
 The method halts if a problem is encountered, runs forever otherwise !